aharonium/opensiddur.org/posts/HTML/miscellanea/art/hineni-bookmark-for-days-of-awe-mahzor-by-lieba-b-ruth.html.md

 <body>
 Title: הנני ☞ Hineni: Here I Am, a bookmark for your Rosh Hashanah and Yom Kippur maḥzor by Lieba B. Ruth<br />
 Primary contributor: lauren.deutsch<br />
-Attribution and License: please consult the following URL: <a href="http://opensiddur.org/?p=5232">http://opensiddur.org/?p=5232</a>
+For attribution and license, please consult the following URL: <a href="http://opensiddur.org/?p=5232">http://opensiddur.org/?p=5232</a>
 <p />
 <hr />